-We can expect the days, and hours, to present variable sailing conditions this far north.
-The crossing from Murmansk to the North Pole can take us anywhere from 5 to 8 days.
-This means we’ll have plenty of time to get to know our shipmates, stare at the horizon, enjoy some drinks at the bar or go for a swim in the ship’s lap pool.
+You can expect the days, and hours, to present variable sailing conditions this far north.
+The crossing from Murmansk to the North Pole can take anywhere from 5 to 8 days.
+This means you’ll have plenty of time to get to know our shipmates, stare at the horizon, enjoy some drinks at the bar or go for a swim in the ship’s lap pool.

 Top of the World—90° North!

-Our anticipation of the past days reaches a climax as we arrive at the North Pole!
-We can celebrate our success by rising high in a hot air balloon to commemorate this great moment.
-Later, we enjoy a champagne toast and a barbecue feast right on the ice.
+Your anticipation of the past days reaches a climax as you arrive at the North Pole!
+You can celebrate our success by rising high in a hot air balloon to commemorate this great moment.
+Later, enjoy a champagne toast and a barbecue feast right on the ice.

 Southbound in the Arctic Ocean

-As we head south, we can expect more great memories, including the chance of spotting polar bears hunting for seals.
+As you head south, you can expect more great memories, including the chance of spotting polar bears hunting for seals.

 Franz Josef Land

-At Franz Josef Land, so remote it was discovered after Antarctica, we visit historic places such as Cape Flora on Northbrook Island, home to structures and ruins from three ill-fated Arctic expeditions.
-Walrus and polar bear are residents here, and we hope to see them as we explore on Zodiac excursions and helicopter sightseeing rides.
+At Franz Josef Land, so remote it was discovered after Antarctica, visit historic places such as Cape Flora on Northbrook Island, home to structures and ruins from three ill-fated Arctic expeditions.
+Walrus and polar bear are residents here, and you may see them as you explore on Zodiac excursions and helicopter sightseeing rides.
 Franz Josef Land is the most northerly archipelago in Eurasia and lies entirely within the Arctic Circle.

 At sea / Murmansk / Fly home

-After two days at sea, we return to Russia’s most northerly city.
-A charter flight brings us back to Helsinki, where we overnight before flying home.
+After two days at sea, return to Russia’s most northerly city.
+A charter flight brings you back to Helsinki, where you overnight before flying home.
 We encourage you to spend some extra time exploring Helsinki, Tallinn (the capital of Estonia), and St. Petersburg.